Chlorine dioxide: Structure and bonding

-The molecule ClO_{2} has an odd number of valence electrons, and therefore it is a paramagnetic radical.
+Chlorine dioxide is a free radical.
+A molecule of ClO2 has an odd number of valence electrons, and therefore it is paramagnetic.
 It is an unusual "example of an odd-electron molecule stable toward dimerization" (nitric oxide being another example).

-A unit cell of the orthorhombic ClO_{2} crystal shown in an arbitrary direction.
+A unit cell of the orthorhombic ClO2 crystal shown in an arbitrary direction.

-ClO_{2} crystallizes in the orthorhombic Pbca space group.
+ClO2 crystallizes in the orthorhombic Pbca space group.

 History

 Chlorine dioxide was first prepared in 1811 by Sir Humphry Davy.

 In 1933, Lawrence O. Brockway, a graduate student of Linus Pauling, proposed a structure that involved a three-electron bond and two single bonds.
 However, Pauling in his General Chemistry shows a double bond to one oxygen and a single bond plus a three-electron bond to the other.
 The valence bond structure would be represented as the resonance hybrid depicted by Pauling.
 The three-electron bond represents a bond that is weaker than the double bond.
 In molecular orbital theory this idea is commonplace if the third electron occupies an anti-bonding orbital.
 Later work has confirmed that the highest occupied molecular orbital is indeed an incompletely filled antibonding orbital.